JRSkates/Databases/two_table_designs/blog_two_table_design.md

 -> An post HAS MANY comments
 -> A comment BELONGS TO a post

--> Therefore, the foreign key is on the concerts table.
+-> Therefore, the foreign key is on the comments table.
 ```

 *If you can answer YES to the two questions, you'll probably have to implement a Many-to-Many relationship, which is more complex and needs a third table (called a join table).*